in28minutes/in28minutes.com/flashcard-java-01-IntroductionToJavaProgramming.md

   - title: printf()
     description: The Java printf function helps simplify the task of printing formatted output to the console, terminal window or log files.
   - title: System.out.print()
     description: In Java, System.out.println() is a statement which prints the argument passed inside it.
-The print() method display results on the console.
   - title: variable
     description: In Java, a variable is a location in memory where a programmer can store a value.
   - title: Primitive variables
-    description: These are variables that hold a single value of a primitive data type, such as an integer, float, or boolean.
+    description: Variables that hold a single value of a primitive data type, such as an integer, float, or boolean.
   - title: Reference variables
-    description: These are variables that hold a reference to an object in memory.
-They do not contain the object itself, but rather a reference to the object's location in memory.
+    description: Variables that hold a reference to an object in memory.
   - title: Local variable
-    description: In Java, a local variable is a variable that is defined within a method, constructor, or block of code.
+    description: A variable that is defined within a method, constructor, or block of code.
   - title: Instance variables
-    description: In Java, an instance variable is a variable that is defined in a class, but outside of any method.
+    description: A variable that is defined in a class, but outside of any method.
   - title: Static variable
-    description: In Java, a static variable is a variable that is shared by all instances of a class.
+    description: A variable that is shared by all instances of a class.
   - title: Final Variables
-    description: In Java, a final variable is a variable that cannot be reassigned.
+    description: A variable that cannot be reassigned.
 Once a value is assigned to a final variable, it cannot be changed.
   - title: Data Type
     description: In Java, a data type is a classification that determines the values, operations, and storage for a variable.
   - title: Types of Data Type